 In 1966, a young woman drowned in the Ropers Motel pool in Pecos, Texas and for more than 50 years her true identity was unknown.
 The young woman, known until recently as Pecos Jane Doe, checked into the Ropers Motel with an unknown male companion, using the names, Mr. and Mrs. Russell Battoun.
 Hours later, a hotel employee found the woman’s body in the hotel pool.
 As the woman was being taken away in an ambulance, her companion checked out of the hotel and was never seen again.

-Now, more than 50 years later, Pecos Police Department Chief of Police, Lisa Tarango, has continued the search for Pecos Jane Doe’s true identity.
-The victim is buried with a gravestone marked, ‘Unknown Girl Drowned July 5, 1966" and Pecos Police Department officials continue to visit her grave and bring flowers.
-The Pecos Police Department is covering a substantial portion of the cost for the advanced DNA testing but a DNASolves fund has been established to cover the remaining costs.
-Those wishing to contribute can contact the Pecos Police Department or contribute here.
+More than 50 years later, Pecos Police Department Chief Lisa Tarango has continued the search for Pecos Jane Doe’s true identity.
+The victim is buried with a gravestone marked, "Unknown Girl Drowned July 5, 1966" and agency officials have continued to visit her grave and bring flowers.
+Pecos PD worked with NamUs (UP13480) to collect dental and anthropological information, as well as to do the initial STR testing.

 Othram reached out to the Pecos Police Department in early 2020 to help identify the woman using advanced DNA testing.
 The laboratory work was funded mostly by Pecos Police Department, with a supplementary crowdfund established through DNASolves.
 Skeletal remains were brought to Othram in August 2020 and work on the case began, first to develop a DNA extract from the bone, and then to construct a DNA profile using Forensic-Grade Genome Sequencing®.